Visual-Language-Guided Task Planning for Horticultural Robots: Experiments

 \subsection{Metrics}

-We report the \textit{success rate} and \textit{task completion rate} as indicators of task efficacy.
-We also report the \textit{number of tool calls} as an indicator of efficiency, and finally, the \textit{success rate weighted by shortest path length} as an indicator of navigation success and efficiency.
+We report both the \textit{success rate} and the \textit{task completion rate} as measures of system effectiveness.
+The success rate is defined at the episode level and indicates whether the robot successfully completes the overall task objective within a trial.
+In contrast, the task completion rate is defined at the subgoal level and measures the proportion of intermediate objectives (e.g., navigation targets or inspection viewpoints) that are successfully achieved during task execution.
+We also report the number of tool calls as an indicator of efficiency, and finally, the success rate weighted by shortest path length as an indicator of navigation success and efficiency.

-To compute the success rate and task completion rate, we divide each task into multiple subgoals, including both navigation and manipulation subgoals.
-For example, the task \textit{``navigate to three tomato plants and take two pictures from each — one of a green tomato and one of a ripe tomato''} is split into three navigation subgoals and six manipulation subgoals.
+To compute the success rate and task completion rate, we divide each task into multiple subgoals, including both navigation and active vision subgoals.
+For example, the task \textit{``navigate to three tomato plants and take two pictures from each — one of a green tomato and one of a ripe tomato''} is split into three navigation subgoals and six active vision subgoals.
 An episode is considered successful if all of its subgoals are successfully completed.
 The success rate $SR$ is computed as:

 where $S_i \in \{0,1\}$ is the success indicator for episode $i$, and $N$ is the total number of episodes.

 The completeness score $C_i$ for episode $i$ is computed as the ratio between the number of successfully completed subgoals and the total number of subgoals in that episode.
 We then compute the average task completion rate $TCR$ as: